gabrielfalcao/bose/README.rst

    psytests a.test:TestCase
    psytests /path/to/test/file.py:test_function

-You may also change the working directory where bose looks for tests by using the -w switch:
+You may also change the working directory where psychoacoustics looks for tests by using the -w switch:

    psytests -w /path/to/tests

 Note, however, that support for multiple -w arguments is now deprecated and will be removed in a future release.
-As of bose 0.10, you can get the same behavior by specifying the target directories *without* the -w switch:
+As of psychoacoustics 0.10, you can get the same behavior by specifying the target directories *without* the -w switch: